On expansions involving the Riemann zeta function and its derivatives: Abstract

 \section{Abstract}

-By studying the spectral aspects of the fractional part function in a well-known separable Hilbert space, we show, among other things, a rational approximation of Riemann's zeta function derivatives on the right half-plane $\Re s> 1/2;$ which make a generalization of the recent paper \cite{Ela}.
+By studying the spectral aspects of the fractional part function in a well-known separable Hilbert space, we show, among other things, a rational approximation of the Riemann zeta function and its derivatives valid on every vertical line in the right half-planes $\Re s> 1/2$ and $\Re s >0.$ Moreover, we provide some discussions and explicit computations related to the fractional part function.